We are ruled by laws and not by men (or women)

 Judges rule on the law, and the jury on the facts.

-One manner in which this prerogative is controlled for senior public servants is to deny judges the right to declare guilt or innocence when a person is being prosecuted for a serious# crime.
+One manner in which this prerogative is controlled for senior public servants is to deny judges the right to declare verdicts in serious# trials where freedom or important possessions are at stake.
 This authority is rightly left in the hands of the jury, that cross section of the general public.

 A commonly heard adage with regards to how criminal prosecutions should progress is that judges rule on the law but it is the jury that rules on fact.
-Judges rule on the procedure of a trial, what evidence should be allowed, who may speak and when they may speak, but it is ultimately up to the jury, and only the jury, to decide who is telling the truth and what the facts of the case, guilt or reasonable doubt, are best believed to be.
+Judges rule on the procedure of a trial, what evidence should be allowed, who may speak and when they may speak, but it is ultimately up to the jury, and only the jury, to decide who is telling the truth and what the facts of the case, guilt or liability (for civil cases), are best believed to be.

 That it were so.